Cork Recycling: How Do You Properly Dispose Of Them? 🍾

 - First, you have to chop up the cork waste that you have into small pieces – about 1/4″ pieces.
 Keep chopping them until you use up all your corks.

 - Additionally, you can also use a blender to speed up the process and save the work.

 - If you did blend them, put them in a container and weed out the still-big pieces.
 Put them in the blender again until the big pieces of cork waste disappear, already turned into mulch.

 - That is it!
 Whatever of the two methods you use, that is fine.
 You can now spread it on the ground of your garden to enrich the soil around your plants, among many other benefits of mulch.

 Did you know that you can also make mulch with old Christmas trees?
 Check our blog on Christmas recycling facts to learn more.

 One more thing you could do with your collected cork is to reuse it for different purposes.
-If you are the crafty or artsy type, you could use one and create yourself a “Buddelschiff” or what we may all know as a ship in bottle design.
-Or you could go for something much simpler and create a keychain, stamp, or a mini planter.
+If you are the crafty or artsy type, you could use one and create yourself a “Buddelschiff” or what we may all know as a ship-in-bottle design.
+Or you could go for something much smore straightforward and create a keychain, stamp, or a mini planter.

 “Can you put corks in the recycling bin?”
 “Cork recycling in Australia” “Recycle wine corks”; if you have searched for this and came across this blog, I hope it helped you answer your questions.

 Good news: even though there are no known organisations at the moment that will take in your collected corks and recycle them, there are still other options to choose from to dispose of them.
 You will never have to worry about recycling your Dan Murphy cork again!
 Additionally, you can also recycle plastic corks like natural corks with the help of TerraCycle.